What Is the Experiential Learning Theory of David Kolb?

 Experiential learning theory is about learning by doing.
 Developed by psychologist David Kolb, the theory describes the learning process whereby knowledge is created through experience.
 Kolb’s theory explains that concrete experience, reflective observation, abstract conceptualisation and active experimentation form a four-stage process (or cycle) transformed into effective learning.
 Applying Kolb’s learning theory has benefits for students, educators and employers.

-Is It Difficult to Become Involved In Experiential Learning?
+Become Involved In Experiential Learning

 Before starting an experiential learning program, it’s wise to figure out how much work is involved.
 For example, educational researchers Lee Andresen, David Boud, and Ruth Cohen have created a criteria that makes a project to be truly experiential.
 These include a personally meaningful goal to the student, personal student engagement, and involvement of the whole person in the learning experience (including their senses, emotions, and personality).

 Moreover, projects need to recognise relevant prior learning and provide opportunities for students to reflect on their experiences throughout.
 They add that teachers must establish a sense of respect, trust, openness, and concern for student wellbeing.

 The model was published in 1984 by David Kolb, an American psychologist, professor and education theorist.
 Kolb was born in 1939 and earned his undergraduate degree from Knox College in 1961.
 He then earned a PhD in social psychology from Harvard University.